 Because we are a Church school, the majority of our governing body is appointed by a combination of the St Peter’s Church Parochial Church Committee and the Diocese of Oxford.
 Currently Mr. Paul Clayson, Mrs. Sara Green, Ms. Sarah Mollen, Barbara Sexton and Mrs. Kate Woods and hold these positions as ‘foundation’ governors.
 Mr. Paul Smith is a community governor.

 There is a requirement that at least one of the foundation governors is a parent of a child at the school; Mrs. Woods is a current parent.

 Mrs. Becky Parsons is staff appointed governor.
 Reverend Hannah Reynolds is an ex-officio member of the governing body as are the Co-Headteachers, Mrs. Caroline Johnston and Mrs. Charlotte Allmond.
-There are also two parent-governor positions, one currently vacant pending an election and one held by Mr. Simon Hodder and one by Mrs. Jane Basey.
+There are also two parent-governor positions, one held by Mr. Simon Hodder and one by Mrs. Jane Basey.

 What do governors do?